- Straightforward style

 That said, the Sierra comes with updated safety tech that’s limited to more expensive models.
 Blind-spot monitors cost extra on every model except Denali.
 Forward-collision warnings with automatic emergency braking only come on SLT, AT4, and Denali trucks, and cost extra at that.
 They’re bundled with adaptive cruise control and active lane control.

-We’ll update this score when the NHTSA and the IIHS report on the 2019 Sierra’s crashworthiness.
+We’ll update this score when the IIHS reports on the 2019 Sierra’s crashworthiness.

 2019 GMC Sierra 1500